Speaker

 Entire Stack C#

-Full stack apps are great and all, but they're not all the code written for an application.
+Full stack apps are great and all, but they're not the entirety of code written for an application.
 "Full Stack" only means front-end and back-end code.
-As developers we write code for other scenarios where the available tooling is less than ideal.
+As developers we write code for other scenarios where the available tooling is, to developers, less than ideal.
 Let's take things a step further and create a Full Stack solution that uses C# for as much as possible.
-The backend web service, a frontend web app, CI/CD pipelines, and some Infrastructure as Code to manage creating/updating the cloud infrastructure.
-A couple lines of YAML, a bit of JSON, and whole lot of C# love.

 Azure IaC for Developers with C#